Higgs mechanism: Landau model

-The Higgs mechanism is a type of superconductivity which occurs in the vacuum.
+The Higgs mechanism is a type of superconductivity that occurs in the vacuum.
 It occurs when all of space is filled with a sea of particles which are charged, or, in field language, when a charged field has a nonzero vacuum expectation value.
 Interaction with the quantum fluid filling the space prevents certain forces from propagating over long distances (as it does inside a superconductor; e.g., in the Ginzburg–Landau theory).

 A superconductor expels all magnetic fields from its interior, a phenomenon known as the Meissner effect.
 This was mysterious for a long time, because it implies that electromagnetic forces somehow become short-range inside the superconductor.
 Contrast this with the behavior of an ordinary metal.
 In a metal, the conductivity shields electric fields by rearranging charges on the surface until the total field cancels in the interior.

 But magnetic fields can penetrate to any distance, and if a magnetic monopole (an isolated magnetic pole) is surrounded by a metal the field can escape without collimating into a string.
-In a superconductor, however, electric charges move with no dissipation, and this allows for permanent surface currents, not just surface charges.
-When magnetic fields are introduced at the boundary of a superconductor, they produce surface currents which exactly neutralize them.
+In a superconductor, however, electric charges move with no dissipation, and this allows for permanent surface currents, not only surface charges.
+When magnetic fields are introduced at the boundary of a superconductor, they produce surface currents that exactly neutralize them.

 The Meissner effect arises due to currents in a thin surface layer, whose thickness can be calculated from the simple model of Ginzburg–Landau theory, which treats superconductivity as a charged Bose–Einstein condensate.